 She loved him.
-That’s why she left me.
+I like to think that’s why she left me.
 They had known each other before me.
 In a time in their lives when she was ready and he was not.
 I came along later.
 After what moments of fumbling lust and displaced emotions had expired, she escaped me and waited for him.

 He had been terminated the day before.
 In the words of an office-wide email; “released of responsibilities.”
 I had only wished of being released of responsibilities.
-The company must have felt they needed someone older, someone better at tightening loose numbers, as his replacement was introduced in a follow-up email; complete with a picture of a non-smiling, grey-haired, multiple bullet-pointed outline of experience, accreditations, achievements, blah, blah, belch.
+The company must have felt they needed someone older, someone better at tightening loose numbers, as his replacement was introduced in a follow-up email; complete with a picture of a non-smiling, grey-haired frumpy man, complete with a multiple bullet-pointed outline of experience, accreditations, achievements, blah, blah, belch.
 (I was drinking a soda when I read over the list.)

 When he came back to work wielding an M-16 assault rifle and yelling obscenities; I wondered where he had found an M-16 and how much he had had to drink.
 He liked to drink.
 I liked to drink.
 After work, we often found ourselves at one of the half a dozen name-brand bar and grills that surrounded the office complex; tipping back bottles of beer or vodka cocktails; eating buffalo wings or fried dill pickle chips.

 He looked terribly disheveled that day; like he wandered out of his termination meeting and into a hazy crack den and hadn’t left until he decided to wander back into the office with an assault rifle.
 I thought, briefly, that without the rifle he resembled an amalgamated character from old blues songs about being broke, not finding any work and getting drunk.
-He wore a yellow button-up with a tie, which had been loosened to expose the fattened upper fibers of his chest and the fringed wisps of a tattoo; an homage to the hurricane that swept away his childhood home in Florida.
-Women always asked to see it.
+He wore a wrinkled yellow button-up with a loosened tie that exposed the fattened upper fibers of his middle chest and the fringed wisps of a tattoo; an homage to the hurricane that swept away his childhood home in Florida.
+At the bar, women always asked to see it.
 His loose-fit pleated chinos were rolled above old running shoes.
 I guess he planned on running away.

 We were all sad to see him get fired.
 Most in the office liked him.
 Even me.
 In the perpetual duel for her love, I knew he was the better — even if he didn’t know he was competing.

 Nearly everyone went under their desks or ran when he began popping rounds into the ceiling.
 He was yelling too, lots of curses.
 He said he sweat blood for the company.
 He said he was the go-to guy.
 That he had been there since day one.
-This was all true.
 As I kept my eyes slightly above the cubicle wall line, he walked closer to my desk.
 I could jump over my cubicle and tackle him if I had to.
+If I were adept at that sort of thing.
 But, he was quite large.
 Much larger than me.
 If we were in the entertainment business he would be an angry professional wrestler and I the pipsqueak referee that gets in the way of his turnbuckle slap-punch rampage.
 If I were to handle him, I’d need an equalizer.
 Then she approached him.
 She walked slowly, almost in a squat, and talked very quietly.
 I believe I heard him say, “If you don’t get out of my way I will kill you.”

-She said later, that wasn’t what he said.
+She said later, that wasn’t what he had said.